VisualFP/docs/SA/design_concept/content/design/design_iteration_1_results.typ

 unapplied parameters are not used correctly and/or inconsistently.
 It was e.g., mentioned that using a parameter-value `a` is not allowed in
 $eta$-reduced form, which is correct.
-The critical point here is that these missing arguments are type-holes portrayed in violet, indicating that they are unfilled.
+The critical point here is that these missing arguments are type holes portrayed in violet, indicating that they are unfilled.
 Unfortunately, this was not clear enough solely based on the images.